OpenMDAO/OpenMDAO-Framework/docs/std_lib/driver.rst

 CONMINDriver
 ~~~~~~~~~~~~~~

-:term:`CONMIN` is a Fortran program written as a subroutine to solve
+:term:`CONMIN` is a Fortran program written as a subroutine to solve linear or
-linear or nonlinear constrained optimization problems.
-The basic optimization
+nonlinear constrained optimization problems.
+The basic optimization algorithm
-algorithm is the Method of Feasible Directions.
-If analytic gradients of the
+is the Method of Feasible Directions.
+If analytic gradients of the objective
-objective or constraint functions are not available, this information is
+or constraint functions are not available (i.e., if a Differentiator is not
+plugged into the differentiator socket), then the gradients are calculated
-calculated by finite difference.
-While the program is intended primarily for
+by CONMIN's internal finite difference code.
+While the program is intended
-efficient solution of constrained problems, unconstrained function
+primarily for efficient solution of constrained problems, unconstrained
-minimization problems may also be solved.
-The conjugate direction method
+function minimization problems may also be solved.
+The conjugate direction
-of Fletcher and Reeves is used for this purpose.
+method of Fletcher and Reeves is used for this purpose.

 More information on CONMIN can be found in the `CONMIN User's Manual
 <http://openmdao.org/downloads/user_guides/CONMIN_user_manual.html>`_.
 (In the :ref:`simple